ordina-jworks/ordina-jworks.github.io/_posts/2017-09-28-Testing-angular-with-karma.md

 })
 {% endhighlight %}

+It's very likely that you'll be using the Angular router in some of your components, so you'll have to account for that too.
+You could mock the router dependecy using a Jasmine spy object or you can add `RouterTestingModule` as an import instead of the `RouterModule` itself.
+The routes that are relevant can then be defined in the `RouterTestingModule`:

+{% highlight coffeescript %}
+    imports: [RouterTestingModule.withRoutes([/*List mock routes here*/])]
+{% endhighlight %}

-To learn more about writing tests using Angular TestBed, I recommend reading this guide: [https://angular.io/guide/testing](https://angular.io/guide/testing).
+>To learn more about writing tests using Angular TestBed, I recommend reading this guide: [https://angular.io/guide/testing](https://angular.io/guide/testing).

 ## 2. Calling the constructor

 A much simpler way to do unit testing is to simply call the constructor of the class you want to test.
-You should get an instance of each class that's needed in the constructor.
+You should get an instance of each class that's needed in the component's constructor.
 Of course we want to mock these classes and as we saw in the Angular TestBed section, the Jasmine spy objects are the way to go.

 {% highlight coffeescript %}